ARTI-c700/Pizza-ordering_System/README.md

 - Before paying the product, Payment history (with detailed information and time) can be added to the database (Orders_Database.csv) based on customer's choice

-This code was created in VSCode environment.
+This code was created in VSCode IDE environment.
 While running the Main.py there can be some errors about finding module (e.g ModuleNotFoundError: No module named 'importMenu') Sometimes this happens when using another ide or etc.
   To prevent this issue, i created another file PioSystemTotal.py consisting of all files.
 You can also run this file for see the result :)